Today in Hockey History: Feb. 5

 Capital Gains

 This date has been good for some of the best players to ever wear a Washington Capitals uniform.
-Dale Hunter had a goal and an assist to reach 500 points in his NHL career, on Feb.
+Dale Hunter had a goal and an assist to reach 500 points in his NHL career on Feb.
 5, 1998, as the Capitals lost 4-2 to the visiting New York Islanders.

-Dino Ciccarelli scored the 400th goal of his NHL career, on Feb.
+Dino Ciccarelli scored the 400th goal of his NHL career on Feb.
 5, 1991, in the Capitals’ 5-3 win against the Vancouver Canucks.
 He became the 33rd player to join the NHL’s 400-goal club.

 On Feb.
-5, 1994, Peter Bondra scored four goals on four shots in a span of 4:12 in the first period of Washington’s 6-3 home win versus the Tampa Bay Lightning.
-This set a new league record for the fastest for goals scored by the same player.
+5, 1994, Peter Bondra scored four goals on four shots in a span of 4:12 during the first period of Washington’s 6-3 home win versus the Tampa Bay Lightning.
+This set a new league record for the fastest four goals scored by the same player.
 He wasn’t done there as he added a fifth goal late in the second period.

 Exactly five years later, on Feb.
 5, 1999, Bondra scored three straight goals for his 13th career hat trick in the Capitals’ 4-1 win against the visiting Carolina Hurricanes.
 This was his second straight game with a hat trick.

-Alex Ovechkin picked up an assist, on Feb.
+Alex Ovechkin picked up an assist on Feb.
 5, 2019, during the first period of the Capitals’ 3-2 defeat of the Canucks.
-This gave 1,180career points, making him the highest-scoring Russian-born player in NHL history, passing his former teammate Sergei Fedorov.
+This gave him 1,180 career points, making him the highest-scoring Russian-born player in NHL history, passing his former teammate Sergei Fedorov.

 Windy City Memories

 The U.S capital was not the only city to have a busy night on Feb.
-3, as the Chicago Blackhawks had their share of memories.
-In 1948, Roy Conacher scored three goals his first hat trick with the Blackhawks in a 7-2 win at the Montreal Canadiens.
+5, as the Chicago Blackhawks had their share of memories.
+In 1948, Roy Conacher scored three goals for his first hat trick with the Blackhawks in a 7-2 win at the Montreal Canadiens.
 Doug Bentley chipped in with a goal and three assists.

 On Feb.
 5, 1966, Stan Mikita was cut on the head from a slash by Kent Douglas of the Toronto Maple Leafs during a 5-2 loss.
 He returned the next night for the rematch in Chicago wearing a helmet for the first time in his career.
 The new equipment didn’t hinder his game as he scored twice in a 3-2 victory.